MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/embed-forms.md

 # Integrate with landing pages published on an external website

-[!INCLUDE[pn-dynamics-365](../includes/pn-dynamics-365.md)] provides a complete solution for designing, publishing, and hosting landing pages on a [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] portal running on your [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] instance.
-However, you can also create or embed forms on your own external website that submit values back to [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)].
-These external pages function similarly to native [!INCLUDE[pn-dynamics-365](../includes/pn-dynamics-365.md)] landing pages, so they will generate contacts and/or leads in your database when submitted.
+Dynamics 365 Marketing provides a complete solution for designing, publishing, and hosting landing pages on a Dynamics 365 Portal running on your Dynamics 365 Marketing instance.
+However, you can also create or embed forms on your own external website that submit values back to Dynamics 365 Marketing.
+These external pages function similarly to native Dynamics 365 Marketing landing pages, so they will generate contacts and/or leads in your database when submitted.
 However, a few limitations apply, depending on how you implement the external forms.

-There are two basic methods for integrating an external form page with [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)]:
+There are two basic methods for integrating an external form page with Dynamics 365 Marketing:

-- *Embed* a Dynamics 365 for marketing form on an external page
+- *Embed* a Dynamics 365 Marketing form on an external page
-- Use *form capture* to integrate [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] with a form created externally
+- Use *form capture* to integrate Dynamics 365 Marketing with a form created externally

-The third way of publishing a marketing page is to place a [native marketing form](marketing-forms.md) on a [native marketing page](create-deploy-marketing-pages.md) created and published by [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] on a [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] portal.
+The third way of publishing a marketing page is to place a [native marketing form](marketing-forms.md) on a [native marketing page](create-deploy-marketing-pages.md) created and published by Dynamics 365 Marketing on a Dynamics 365 portal.

 The following table summarizes the capabilities available with each of these approaches.